IGITUGraz/L2L/doc/intro.rst

   of clipping or normalization.
 Both the :class:`~.FunctionGeneratorOptimizee` and the :class:`~.MNISTOptimizee` implement bounding functions in their classes which may be used in case a function is required for bounding.
+  NOTE: Remember to un-bound the value in the `Optimizee`'s `simulate` function before using it in your simulation.

 Examples
 ********

 * See :class:`~.FunctionGeneratorOptimizee` for an example of an `Optimizee` (based on simple function minimization).
 * See :class:`~.SimulatedAnnealingOptimizer` for an example of an implementation of simulated annealing `Optimizer`.
 * See :ref:`ltl-experiments` for an example implementation of an LTL experiment with an arbitrary `Optimizee` and `Optimizer`.